UPDATE JULY 31, 2020

 It goes unsaid that these are trying times for everyone, including all of us in the Oregon media production industry.
 Yet, we are a strong and vibrant community of professionals, skilled at solving problems and highly capable of meeting the challenges presented by COVID-19.
 We are also a community of caring individuals known to support each other and work together with respect and grace.
 These guidelines will help us protect each other while also helping to reduce the spread of the virus as we get back to work.

 These guidelines were developed by the OMPA in coordination with Oregon Film, the local chapters of unions and guilds, local department heads and equipment vendors in the industry.
-They have also borrowed from guidelines offered by sources like AMPTP, IATSE, BECTU, Nordic Film Guide, the EU and others.
+They have also borrowed from guidelines offered by sources like AMPTP, Joint Unions (IATSE, DGA, SAG-AFTRA, Teamsters), BECTU, Nordic Film Guide, the EU and others.
 We have also tried to be as comprehensive as possible by incorporating the thoughts, suggestions and concerns of our Oregon cast and crew.

-It is recommended that every production should include some form of dedicated COVID-19-specific Health & Safety Personnel that manages new production protocols required to keep crews safe in a post-pandemic world.
+It is strongly recommended that every production should include some form of dedicated COVID-19-specific Health & Safety Personnel that manages new production protocols required to keep crews safe in a post-pandemic world.
+The IATSE-DGA-SAG-Teamsters-AMPTP Protocols calls this a Health Safety Supervisor.
+In addition, a written and agreed to COVID-19-specific health and safety policy needs to be in place on all shoots.
+This is a requirement for projects utilizing the state incentive programs and by some permitting agencies.

 - Emotional support hotline